At a glance…

 Your tasks may include food preparation, cooking, cleaning, packing and distributing meals.
 Another very important aspect of this project is interacting with the people receiving the meals, as the majority of them don’t have close connections with family or friends.
 As you will be volunteering alongside local placement staff, you do not need to have prior food preparation or hospitality experience to participate on this project.

-There is a great deal of behind-the-scenes work involved in accomplishing the goals of local NGOs in Belgium.
-The purpose of the NGO Support project is to provide assistance with the operational workload of a local NGO, to enable them to widen their reach and improve the services they provide to the refugees and homeless communities in Brussels, Belgium.
+The purpose of the NGO Support project is to provide assistance in the daily opportunities of a local NGO.
+This enables them to widen their reach and improve the services they provide to the refugees and homeless communities in Brussels, Belgium.

-Volunteers can utilize existing skills and experience, or learn new skills, by helping with the day-to-day operations, as well as gain a greater understanding of NGOs and the issues they face.
-Typical areas of work could include basic office administration, communication, team building, organizing of stock, and filling in on another local project as needed.
-You will also be an active participant in the local NGO’s on-going weekly projects and can experience all project areas including Education, Renovation and Food Outreach.
+Volunteers can utilize existing skills and experience, or learn new skills, by helping with a variety of outreach activities, as well as gaining a greater understanding of NGOs and the issues they face.
+Typical areas of work could include occasional office work, team building, organizing of stock, helping with fundraising events and filling in on other local projects as needed.
+You will be an active participant in the local NGO’s on-going weekly projects and can experience all project areas including Education, Renovation and Food Outreach.

 Duties are assigned based on the priority of tasks at the time of your program and in accordance with your skills, interests, and experience.
-You will work with a vibrant organization where your skills are put to great use, therefore enthusiasm, passion, and flexibility are essential.
+You will work with an organization where your skills are put to great use, therefore enthusiasm, passion, and flexibility are essential.

 The purpose of the Renovation project in Belgium is to provide support in developing better infrastructure for the community centers and NGOs we work with in Brussels.
 Many of these centers are under-funded and run-down and are therefore in need of new structures or renovation work.